rikluost/sionna-PlutoSDR/README.md

 ![alt text](https://github.com/rikluost/sionna-PlutoSDR/blob/main/pics/_plot6.png)

 Fig 6.
+Power spectral densities of the received noise during the unmodulated symbols, and modulated symbols

 The received In-Phase and Quadrature (IQ) signals undergo scaling, aligning their magnitudes with those of the input signal to ensure compatibility with the Sionna demodulator.
 The output format is `[IQ, SINR, SDR_TX_GAIN, SDR_RX_GAIN, fails + 1, corr, sdr_time]`

-In the author's environment, the entire transmit-receive process typically spans a duration of 25 to 40 milliseconds.
+In the author's environment, the entire transmit-receive process typically takes between of 25 to 40 milliseconds.

 ## Prerequisites